Parks01/My-Survey/README.md

 **Description**

-This web page is dedicated to person that is trying to find the proper pet for there lifestyle.
+This web page is dedicated to person that is trying to find the proper colege for there lifestyle.
-After you click the submit button below, you find your correct pet match.
+After you click the submit button below, you find your correct college match.

 **Copyright and License Information**